 If you choose to pay an hourly fee, the total will depend.
 Just as each person is unique, each case is different.
 Although your case may involve issues we have handled many times before, the actual fees and costs from case to case will vary, depending on numerous factors such as the type of case, the nature and complexity of disputed issues involved, the locale, the quality or tendencies of opposing counsel, the judge’s style of court management, the type and number of witnesses involved in your matter, your personal needs, etc.

 Additionally, there often will be court costs, process fees, social study and mental health professional fees, court reporter costs, etc. Once we have had a chance to discuss your case with you, we will usually be able to provide you with an estimate of fees and costs you may have in your matter.
-To give you an idea, though, you should generally plan on an agreed matter costing a minimum of $3,000.00 and most contested cases usually ranging from $5,000 to $30,000, with some seriously contested or complex cases resulting in a lengthy proceedings and contested final trial costing much more.
+To give you an idea, though, you should generally plan on an agreed matter costing a minimum of $3,000.00 and most contested cases usually ranging from $5,000 to $30,000, with some seriously contested or complex cases resulting in lengthy proceedings and contested final trial costing much more.
 Some cases have cost over $100,000.00, for example.

 I know this is a lot of money.
-But consider what is at stake: your child’s well being, safety and future and your own well being and future.
-Hopefully there will only be one time in your life you have an issue of this magnitude.
+But consider what is at stake: your child’s well-being, safety and future and your own well-being and future.
+Hopefully, there will only be one time in your life you have an issue of this magnitude.
 Treat it with the seriousness it deserves and commit to the process.

 Also, know that our fees are very competitive with and often less than many, if not most, other attorneys of similar abilities.
 If your legal issue is important to you and your child, treat it importantly.
 Be willing to invest the time and money to obtain the result you and your child deserve.
-Hopefully it will be a “once in a lifetime” type expense, similar to a serious medical emergency.
+Hopefully, it will be a “once in a lifetime” type expense, similar to a serious medical emergency.

 Absolutely.
 If you hire me, we will sign a written memorandum showing our agreement regarding your fees and charges.
-We then keep meticulous time and expense records and record these weekly on a software program which tracks and shows the fees and charges in itemized, chronological manner.
+We then keep meticulous time and expense records and record these weekly on a software program that tracks and shows the fees and charges in an itemized, chronological manner.
 You are provided bills throughout your case and a cumulative, final bill at the end of the case.
 There is never any charge for you to ask questions about your bill and we are happy to answer any questions you may have.

-A. Yes, we accept all major credit cards such as Visa, MasterCard, Discover and American Express.
+Yes, we accept all major credit cards such as Visa, MasterCard, Discover and American Express.
 We also accept Debit cards, personal or cashiers checks and cash.

 OK, I know you probably didn’t expect to see that question, did you?
-Just seeing if you made it this far! 🙂
+Just seeing if you made it this far.

 The answer definitely is “INTOLERABLE CRUELTY” with George Clooney, etc., directed by the Coen Bros.
 Absolutely hilarious (and uncomfortably accurate) lampooning of divorce lawyers, their clients and our judicial system!
 Let me know what you think.